JEMeyer/diffusers-fastapi-server/README.md

-# Stable Diffusion FastAPI Multi-GPU Server
+# Stable Diffusion FastAPI Server

 This project is a web server that provides a FastAPI-based interface for generating images using Stable Diffusion models.
 It supports both text-to-image (`/txt2img`) and image-to-image (`/img2img`) generation endpoints.
 The server is designed to only run on 1 gpu, if multiple are needed, use ai-maestro-router in conjunction with multiple `stablediffusion-fastapi-server` instances